 In 2008, we completed our second group quilt which illustrates ‘The Alphabet’ and has been given to Community Wise for the downstairs hall, where it can be enjoyed by the many young children who visit the Centre.

-Our members have exhibited at the Under Ground Theatre Quilt Show in Eastbourne, the Quilters’ Guild (Region 2) Exhibition at Hever and the annual Quilt Shows at Crowborough and Ardingly.
+Our members have exhibited at the Under Ground Theatre Quilt Show in Eastbourne, the Quilters’ Guild (Region 2) Exhibition at Hever (now held at Lullingstone) and the annual Quilt Shows at Crowborough and Ardingly.
 We also hold our own quilt exhibition every two years.
 Two of our members have received prestigious awards at the Festival of Quilts in Birmingham and also exhibit further afield.